hssn-20/web-v6/content/posts/Data-preperation-episode-1.md

 #### Step 2 - Check the missing data
 What type of data is missing?
 Is it miscoded?
 How is the missing data labelled?
 Is it missing completely at random or is the missingness specific?
 What is the structure of the missing information?
 These are just a few of the questions you should be able to answer.
 The [missingno](https://github.com/ResidentMario/missingno) library provides a quick way to visualise the missing data and hopefuly begin to answer some of those questions.
 #### Step 3 - Impute
 Scikit-learn [provides](https://scikit-learn.org/stable/modules/impute.html) a few functions that can be used to impute missing values however this step isn't always [necessary](https://www.paultwin.com/wp-content/uploads/Lodder_1140873_Paper_Imputation.pdf) as you can get away with listwise or pairwise deletion for certain datasets.
-The question of when that is the case really depends on the domain
+The question of when that is the case really depends on domain.
 #### Conclusion
 So to conclude, when dealing with a new dataset:
 - Check duplicates